-Student-athletes must attend 4 full class periods to play or practice that day.
+Students must attend 4 full class periods to participate in after school extracurricular activities that day sponsored by the school.
 Exceptions to this include a justified medical reason with a note from a doctor or a previously scheduled doctor's appointment.
 Extreme circumstances must be approved by the administration.